plum-umd/cmsc330-public/projects/p7/README.md

 Each of the sub-sections below are independent of one another.
 We recommend you work through each requirement slowly and determine if the invariant holds or not.
 If you get stuck on a section you may want to move on.

 ### URL and API Authorization

+Authentication works by issuing a unique identifier, called a session token, to the client and associating it with a user on login (you can see this in the Sessions table).
+This session ID is stored in a cookie and is used to verify a client's identity while interacting with the application.

 There are two levels of privilege in our web application: administrator, employee.